Nathaniel-Roberts/Nathaniel-Roberts.github.io/content/projects/sony-breach-report.md

 authors = ["Nathaniel Roberts"] title = "Sony Interactive Entertainment: Information Security Review" date = "2024-07-15" description = "This report, addressed to Sony Interactive Entertainment, begins with a literature review of five businesses.
-It then proceeds to an Information Security Review, considering the recent breach at Sony
+It then proceeds to an Information Security Review, considering the recent breach at Sony"
 +++

 # Table of Contents